Open-Data-Uganda/opendataug.org/docs/docs/authentication.md

 API requests are rate-limited based on your API key:

-- Free tier: 100 requests per hour
+- Free tier: 1000 requests per hour
-- Standard tier: 1,000 requests per hour
-- Premium tier: 10,000 requests per hour

-Rate limit headers are included in each response:

-X-RateLimit-Limit: 1000
-X-RateLimit-Remaining: 999
-X-RateLimit-Reset: 1640995200

 ---